top of page

 • Container.
 I usually use a quart jar for 1-2 cups of cones, but smaller and larger batches work equally well!

 • Cones.
 Remember to collect them sustainably, as mentioned above.
-You can always make small batches if you're only able to harvest small amounts of cones.
+You can always make small batches if you only harvest small amounts of cones.

 • Sugar.
 Most natural sweeteners will work!
 I’ve used white, brown, and turbinado sugar with equal success.
-Honey, agave, or maple will also work, but they will result in a thinner syrup with less piney flavors.
+Honey, agave, or maple will also work, producing a thinner syrup with less piney flavors.
 Turbinado has been my favorite so far.

-• Optionally, some citrus juice helps get things started dissolving, adds flavor, and increases acidity.
+• Citrus.
+Optionally, some citrus juice helps dissolve things, adds flavor, and increases acidity.

 Bottle pinecone syrup and the strained out pinecones.